 However, that time has passed.

-Now in-fact, websites that have too many irrelevant or low-quality content pages will get ranked lower by Google.
+Now, websites that have too many irrelevant or low-quality content pages will get ranked lower by Google.

 This is because Google prefers quality websites which have relevant content.